Play HUD

 • For the Fluids applier only:

-• Mark just one fluid type as part of the final applier by assigning SKIP (special texture) as the Diffuse texture to the rest of the fluid faces, otherwise applier will affect multiple fluids types (unless that is your intent).
+• Mark just one fluid type as part of the final applier by assigning SKIP (special texture) as the Diffuse texture to the rest of the fluid faces; otherwise the applier will affect multiple fluid types (unless that is your intent).

 • Drop the Ck-OBS / DEV / applier / ready script into the applier.